deverac/grafx2-dos/README.md

 Reassigning keys is only needed if you plan to use a keyboard shortcut and the keyboard shortcut is one that is not available in DOS.

+Grafx2 can run under DOSBox, provided CWSDPMI.EXE is available.
+There are several ways of running CWSDPMI; the easiest is probably just to copy the CWSDPMI.EXE executable to the same directory that GRAFX2.EXE resides in.

 ### Bugs

 This is an alpha-release.
 There are probably many bugs.